laravel/spark-next-docs/src/spark-paddle/configuration.md

 ::: warning Paddle Customer Email Address

-Please note that every email address on every billable needs to be unique.
-It is not possible within Paddle to associate multiple billables with the same email address.
+Paddle requires each customer to have a unique email address, so multiple customers cannot share the same email.
 :::

 ## Defining Subscription Plans